IEEE-VIT/Resume-Parser/README.md

 pip install -r requirements.txt

 ```
-##Contributing
+## Contributing
+- Fork the repository
+- create a new branch
+- make your changes
-Fork the repository, create a new branch, make your changes, and create a pull request.
+- and create a pull request.